 Side Note: The phrase “belle époque”, which loosely translates to “pretty time”, appears in another posting on this blog.
 The first reader to properly identify the posting prior to December 31, 2020, will be sent a bottle of fine wine (U.S. only).

-One of my favorite casual restaurants across the globe is La Pignatelle on the side road below the train station there.
+One of my favorite casual restaurants across the globe (no longer the same name, but it may be the same kitchen) is La Pignatelle on the side road below the train station there.
 It offers traditional French cuisine in a very relaxed, unpretentious environment. (reserve garden seating).
 The owner, Cristolple, has turned the operation over to his son Julien, and like his father, is a very gracious host.
 If nothing else, be sure to request the Gratin Dauphinoise as a side to your plat.
 You will be amazed as to what we call escalloped potatoes.
 It consists only of heavy cream (perhaps some nutmeg) and a particular potato that is grown in northern France that we cannot get in the U.S. I will have a future RECIPE posting soon as to how achieve (I rationalize) the same texture and taste, BUT with the addition of Gruyere cheese – shame on me.
 Let Julian choose the wine, preferably Rose, if not familiar with any particular wine on the menu.
 As I mentioned in the previous Villefranche posting, adding ice (glacons) is perfectly acceptable in hot weather.

 This peninsula jets out into the Mediterranean from the western entrance to Beulieu.
 Arguably, the most noticeable part of this peninsula is that of villa & jardins Ephrussi de Rothschild.
 The estate is most extraordinary as to both the Chateau and the attached exotic gardens.
 This chateau and its attached jardin is used for the most amazing weddings, social events, etc. for the Rivera crowd.
 It overlooks the water toward Villefranche to the West, as well as the ongoing seashore and mountains to the East.
 Even if you are one with a “concrete-thumb” as I am, you will enjoy a walk through the exotic gardens.